 Yes.
 Awesome Miner doesn't contain any virus, spyware or adware.

 Since the launch in 2014, Awesome Miner has been adopted by many users running both small scale and large scale mining operations.
 Awesome Miner is developed by the Swedish software company IntelliBreeze Software AB.

-Users have been discussing Awesome Miner for more than three years in the official BitcoinTalk thread for Awesome Miner, making Awesome Miner a well known solution for management and monitoring of mining operations.
+A large number of users have been discussing Awesome Miner for more than four years in the official BitcoinTalk thread for Awesome Miner, making Awesome Miner the most well known solution for management and monitoring of mining operations.

 How to I backup all settings or copy all settings to another computer?